6 Reasons to Visit the World’s Largest Pumpkin Festival

 1. Magnificent Pumpkin Displays

 You will see hundreds of thousands of pumpkins transform into interesting creations.
-Some of my favorites from 2019 included creative takes on dragons, wizards, trolls, unicorns, and even a fallen giant being tied to the ground.
+I have visited the festival many times.
+Some of my favorites from the 2019 season included creative takes on dragons, wizards, trolls, unicorns, and even a fallen giant being tied to the ground.
 Famous characters such as Pikachu, Peter Pan, Tinkerbell, and Medusa were brought to life.
-The imagination and planning put into the design of these displays are mind-blowing.
-Kudos to all of those working hard behind the scenes to make this event a success.
+The creativity and meticulous planning behind these displays are truly astounding.
+A heartfelt shoutout to everyone working tirelessly behind the scenes to bring this event to life.

 2. Pumpkin-Inspired Eats

-Any foodies out there?
+Are there any foodies out there?
 Be sure to bring your appetite.
 There are plenty of pumpkin-inspired foods and drinks, and if you are lucky some free samples along the way.
 Delicious pumpkin beers and wines are available.
-The food menu has plenty to offer to range from pumpkin muffins, pumpkin soup, pumpkin seeds, pumpkin burgers, pumpkin french fries, spaghetti with pumpkin and the list goes on and on.
+The food menu has plenty to offer ranging from pumpkin muffins, pumpkin soup, pumpkin seeds, pumpkin burgers, pumpkin french fries, spaghetti with pumpkin and the list goes on and on.
 Not a fan of pumpkin?
 Don’t worry there is plenty of traditional German fare to choose from, as well.

 3. Shopping